 By default, bigger bones and joints require bigger muscles and tendons to operate properly.
 Thus, individuals with a larger bone structure are born with bigger muscles than people with small frames.
-That’s a fact, and anybody telling you otherwise is a liar.
+That’s a fact.
+Anybody telling you otherwise is a liar.

 For example, I am about as tall as my father, but I can’t wear any of his shoes.
 Why?
 He has naturally thicker and wider bones.
-His wrist is 1/3 larger than mine, and while he has never done bodybuilding or sports for an extensive period of time, he carries more lean body mass than me.
+His wrist is 1/3 larger than mine, and he carries more lean body mass than me without lifting weights.

 Interestingly enough, the same idea is found in boxing and weight class sports in general.